Nomcebo Zikode: 2020-present:Xola Moya Wam

 In 2020, Zikode signed a global record deal with Sony/ATV Music.

 On December 3, 2020, she won at the 1st KZN Entertainment Awards of KZN Entertainment Awards for Best Female Artist category.

 At the 27th South African Music Awards, Xola Moya Wam was nominated as Best Dance Album.

 On July 29, 2021, she went on European tour.
 In late 2021, she made her debut on screens as guest appearance on Love and Hip Hop franchise.

 Controversy

-In November 2019, she was featured on "Jerusalem" single by Master KG and went viral in early 2020, Burna Boy released a remix.

-On July 11, 2021, Zikode revealed that she wasn't paid for her feature on the song by her label Open Mic Productions.
+On July 11, 2021, Zikode claimed that she was not paid for her feature on "Jerusalema" by her label Open Mic Productions.

 Endorsement

 In 2021, Zikode was named a Good Ambassador for AIDONIC.